 NOTE: If the dough sticks to your hands, then dip your hands into the flour again.

-6. Transfer the dough balls to the lined jelly pan and mist them generously with spray oil.
+6. Transfer the balls of dough to the lined jelly pan and mist them generously with spray oil.
 Slip the pan into plastic bag or enclose in plastic food wrap.

 7. Put the pan into the refrigerator and let the dough rest overnight or for up to thee days.

-NOTE: You can store the dough balls in a zippered freezer bag if you want to save some of the dough for any future baking.
+NOTE: You can store the balls of dough in a zippered freezer bag if you want to save some of the dough for any future baking.
 In that case, pour some oil(a few tablespooons only) in a medium bowl and dip each dough ball into the oil, so that it is completely covered in oil.
 Then put each ball into a separate bag.
 Store the bags in the freezer for no longer than 3 months.
-The day before you plan to make pizza, remember to transfer the dough balls from the freezer to the refrigerator.
+The day before you plan to make pizza, remember to transfer the balls of dough from the freezer to the refrigerator.

-8. On the day you plan to eat pizza, exactly 2 hours before you make it, remove the desired number of dough balls from the refrigerator.
+8. On the day you plan to eat pizza, exactly 2 hours before you make it, remove the desired number of balls of dough from the refrigerator.
 Dust the counter with flour and spray lightly with oil.
-Place the dough balls on a floured surface and sprinkle them with flour.
+Place the balls of dough on a floured surface and sprinkle them with flour.
 Dust your hands with flour and delicately press the dough into disks about 1/2 inch/1.3 cm thick and 5 inches/12.7 cm in diameter.
 Sprinkle with flour and mist with oil.
 Loosely cover the dough rounds with plastic wrap and then allow to rest for 2 hours.

 9. At least 45 minutes before making the pizza, place a baking stone on the lower third of the oven.
 Preheat the oven as hot as possible (500° F/260° C).